Hasselblad X1D vs Nikon D5

 So what is the bottom line?
-Is there a clear favorite between the Hasselblad X1D and the Nikon D5?
+Is the Hasselblad X1D better than the Nikon D5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (51.3 vs 20.7MP) with a 54% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Scores substantially higher (14 points) in the DXO overall assessment.